-Defining your target audience will give you a good idea on where to advertise/market your business.
+Defining your target audience will give you a good idea of where to advertise/market your business.
 Some example questions to ask yourself in order to define your target audience can be:

-3. Who is responsible for you business marketing?
+3. Who is responsible for your business marketing?

 Who in your business is responsible for marketing?
 For most small businesses it is the owner themselves.
 If this is the case, are you holding yourself accountable for your marketing efforts?